leaflabs/libmaple/docs/source/bootloader.rst

 ^^^^^^^^

 The packet structure overhead is for reliability.
 The actual queries and responses are transacted inside of the message body.
-Following in the footsteps of the STK-500 protocol, each query or response begins with the single byte CMD field.
+Following the STK-500 protocol, each query or response begins with the single byte command field.
 For each query, the resultant response must begin with the same CMD byte.
-For each type of CMD, the structure of queries and responses is of fixed size.
-Following STK-500, fields longer than 1 byte are transmitted MSB first (big-endian).
+For each type of command, the structure of queries and responses is of fixed size.

+Also following STK-500, fields longer than 1 byte are transmitted MSB first (big-endian).
 However, READ and WRITE commands operate byte-wise (not word-wise); it is up to the host PC to ensure that alignment and ordering issues are handled appropriately.

 .. _bootloader-get-info: